The Baylor Experience

 Baylor College of Medicine celebrated the graduating class of 2022, which included 170 graduates from the School of Medicine, 86 graduates from the Graduate School of Biomedical Sciences and nine students from the Genetic Counseling Program in the School of Health Professions at Baylor College of Medicine.

-Fourth-year medical students at Baylor College of Medicine today learned where they will continue their medical training at the first full in-person Match Day ceremony in two years.
+Fourth-year medical students at Baylor College of Medicine today learned where they will continue their medical training.
 This event marks the culmination of the annual National Resident Matching Program that pairs fourth-year medical students with residency programs throughout the nation.

 Growing Up Baylor: Dr. Felicia Skelton-Dudley